cryptpad/documentation/www/ja/_sources/user_guide/user_account.rst.txt

 Optional:

--  **Import pads from your anonymous session**: If you have created documents as a non-registered user you can import them into your account.
+-  **Import documents from your anonymous session**: If you have created documents as a non-registered user you can import them into your account.

 Logging in
 ~~~~~~~~~~